kopcho/lattice-theoretical-analysis/README.md

 While the Lattice stores bulk data, the CVM stores trust anchors.
 * **Anchoring:** A smart contract on the CVM can store the Root Hash of a DLFS drive, providing a timestamped, tamper-proof proof of existence.
 * **Identity Resolution:** The CVM hosts the Convex Name System (CNS), mapping human-readable names to DIDs and public keys.
+* **Remote Execution (`eval-as`):** The CVM includes the `eval-as` function, which allows a controller account to execute code within the environment of a target account.
+This enables complex, permissioned orchestration where an Agent can programmatically manipulate Lattice structures on behalf of a user.

 ### 7.2 The Hybrid dApp Model
 * **On-Chain (CVM):** Handles logic requiring strict global consensus (Tokens, ownership registries).
 * **Off-Chain (Lattice):** Handles high-volume data (Images, video, frontend code).
 * **Example (NFTs):** The Lattice stores the high-resolution artwork and metadata; the CVM stores the Token containing the hash of that content.
+The on-chain token acts as the "Title Deed" to the off-chain "Property".

 ---